Medicaid and long term care solutions may have some similarities, but it’s important to know the differences.

 Contact your state’s Medicaid Office, Office on Aging, Insurance Counseling Program, or Department of Social Services to learn more about the eligibility requirements in your state.

 Learn more about the differences between Medicaid and long term care insurance.
 Take control of your future and protect your estate and assets.
-Start by getting a free quote for long term care coverage today.
+Start by requesting a free quote for long term care coverage today.